 If you're curious about whether AI tools deliver real ROI, the same analysis framework in our guide to evaluating AI for small business applies to clinical tools too.

-• Insurance verification: $300-600/month depending on volume (Vyne Dental, Dental Intelligence)
+- Insurance verification: roughly $300-600/month depending on volume (Vyne Dental, Dental Intelligence)

-Most practices start with scheduling + insurance verification — the two biggest time sinks — and see ROI within the first month.
-Use our ROI calculator to estimate your specific savings.
+Most practices start with scheduling + insurance verification — the two biggest time sinks — and look for measurable savings within the first month or two.
+Use our ROI calculator to estimate your specific savings before you commit to any tool.

 The highest-impact starting points for most Omaha dental practices:

 Don't try to automate everything at once.
 Pick one workflow, measure the results, and expand from there.
-That's the same step-by-step approach we recommend for any business exploring AI.
+That's the same step-by-step approach we recommend for any business exploring AI — and it's the discipline behind the Front-Desk-First Rule.

 Omaha's dental market is competitive.
 The practices that adopt smart automation now will see fuller schedules, lower overhead, and happier patients — while their competitors are still on hold with insurance companies.
 If you're in healthcare more broadly, our guide to AI for healthcare clinics covers additional use cases that apply to multi-provider practices.
 And for the chatbot and phone-handling side specifically, see how AI chatbots are transforming small business customer service.